CounterpartyXCP/Documentation/Bylaws/Counterparty_Foundation_Bylaws.md

 #ARTICLE III - MEMBERSHIP

-##Section 3.1 Membership Classes:

-The Corporation will have three classes of membership: (a) Founding Members; (b) Industry Members; and (c) Community Members.
-The term "member" may be used to refer generically to a member in any class.

-##Section 3.2 Membership Qualifications:
+##Section 3.1 Membership Qualifications:

-The requirements for membership in each membership class shall be as follows:

-(a) Founding Members.
-The Founding Members of the Corporation shall be as follows:
-- Robert Dermody III
-- Adam Krellenstein
-- Evan Wagner

-(b) Industry Members.
-The Industry Members of the Corporation shall be corporate entities doing business in, servicing or supporting the Counterparty system or in a similar distributed-digital currency system.
-The Board of Directors, in its sole discretion, may create categories of Industry Members with special rights, privileges, or duties; however, no such categories shall have any rights, privileges, or duties inconsistent with these Bylaws.

-(c) Community Members.
-The Community Members are collectively defined as any entity (natural person or otherwise) owning some positive quantity of XCP.
+Members are collectively defined as any entity (natural person or otherwise) owning some positive quantity of XCP.

 ##Section 3.3 Affiliates, Additional Rights & Limitations on Voting Rights of Members: